-In December 2018, the Company engaged a professional independent valuer, to determine the fair value of its land and building, which was based on recent transactions for similar assets within the same location.
-The Directors do not believe that there has been a material movement in the fair value since the valuation date.
-The directors consider the fair value of the land and buildings to be materially correct at year-end.
+In December 2023, the Company engaged a professional independent valuer, to determine the fair value of its land and building, which was based on recent transactions for similar assets within the same location i.e the Comparison Approach.
+As a check, the Cost Approach based on the aggregate amount of the value of the land component and gross replacement cost of the building and other site improvements allowing for depreciation was used.